Davewalsh3/MSPone/README.md

 For the future of the project I would like to implement a subtle animated background feature where the background-swirls image I have used currently, would slowly reveolve on its center point.
 This would really exaggerate the 60's theme I was going for with this design.
 I would also like to further develop the store section of the website and enhance the audio player with JQuery.

+While not stricly affecting the performance of the website , I learned that my commits to github were not titled as specificly as I would intend.
+While the majority inform as to the fix applied in the commit, there are some general terms i.e 'fixes, updates etc' used in git commmit messages.
+This would be off nuisence to potential collaborators who would be unable to discern specific information from commits.
+For future new projects this will be kept in mind in oder to present a concise history of work.

 <h3> Problems Encountered </h3>
 I was unable to load video to html code, so instead I embedded a youtube video in its place.
 I was unable to test in safari as I could not access github through that Browser, from thorough testing using devtools on Google Chrome I reached a funtional level of expected responsiveness from iOS phone screen types.